Higuain hits bar as Sevilla hold out for point at Juve

-MILAN A Gonzalo Higuain header against the crossbar was the closest Juventus came to breaking the deadlock in their Champions League Group H opener against Sevilla in Turin on Wednesday.
+MILAN (Reuters) - A Gonzalo Higuain header against the crossbar was the closest Juventus came to breaking the deadlock in their Champions League Group H opener against Sevilla in Turin on Wednesday.

 Sami Khedira, playing his 50th Champions league match and fifth for Juve, had two chances, both laid on by Paulo Dybala, to put Juventus ahead in the opening quarter of an hour.